-For this reporting period, the project has a few notable lessons learned listed below with suggested actions.
+The project has a few notable lessons learned listed below with suggested actions.

-- It is challenging to achieve more project visibility and to bring faster awareness on plastic issues within the short project timeframe, therefore, communication work must be strategic and consistent in a manner that is more targeted.
-Starting from 2022, the project engages 02 Communication Specialists to provide day-to-day support in outreach through clear strategy and planning of social media engagement.
-The project communication strategy will be developed in April. - Despite adoption a few years ago, the sub-decree 113 on imposing levy on plastic bags in supermarkets is only being implemented in a few major establishments in PNH.
+- Prior to 2022, a challenge existed to achieve more project visibility and to bring awareness on plastic issues, therefore, communication work must be strategic and consistent in a manner that is more targeted.
+Starting from 2022, the project engaged 2 Communication Specialists to provide day-to-day support in outreach through clear strategy and planning of social media engagement.
+The project communication strategy was developed in April. - Despite adoption a few years ago, the sub-decree 113 on imposing levy on plastic bags in supermarkets is only being implemented in a few major establishments in PNH.
 When Mol conducted field monitoring to the project target provinces it was found that even the government officials working at the provincial administration (city, district, and commune) are not aware of it.
 It is critical to ensure that the RPs are incorporating activities that can further disseminate information about this sub-decree leading to full implementation on the ground. - With activity components implemented by different departments and provinces, challenges arose in relation to information flow and synergy.
 For example, MoI and SRP both plan to conduct training on solid waste management guidelines and rules and regulations to local authorities while GDEKI and PNH are both working on forming environmental clubs in universities in PNH.
 So far, two among all targeted universities are overlapped.
 To enhance information flows at multiple levels, and to ensure project actors are coordinated, GDEKI was now also included in the weekly PMU and UNDP support team meetings and special meetings are arranged for involved RPs in specific tasks that could be better coordinated to ensure synergy and avoid duplication.
-This will require

-PMU and UNDP to continue closely monitor each project activity and identify such issue as soon as possible.
+This will require PMU and UNDP to continue closely monitor each project activity and identify such issue as soon as possible.